Abhash404/AndroidPre-Work/README.md

 The following additional features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- [x] Splash screen created
+- [x] Loading bar created to match the duration of splash screen

 ## Video Walkthrough